jecluis/ceph-build-env/README.md

 `ceph-dev-env build-prepare <distro> <release> [branch]` which will perform the following steps:

+**NOTE**: this behavior below has been changed: we don't need to checkout the branch at this point, we only need to prepare the repository if non-existent.
+Branch checkout should be performed at build time.

   1. check if _/ceph/src/<distro>-<release>_ exists and is a git repository;
   2. if not, `https://github.com/ceph/ceph.git` will be cloned to _/ceph/src/<distro>-<release>_, and the branch _<release>_ will be checked